Machine-Learning-Labs/strands-agent-bridge-open-web-ui/README.md

 - **Open Web UI**: Web interface on port 3000
 - **Agent API**: OpenAI-compatible API on port 8000
 - **PostgreSQL**: Database on port 5432

+## Available Commands

+Run `make help` to see all available commands:

+- `make up` - Start all services
+- `make down` - Stop all services
+- `make logs` - View logs from all services
+- `make ps` - Show running containers
+- `make test` - Test the API endpoints
+- `make clean` - Remove all containers and volumes

 ## Stopping Services